NeuralVFX/llm-sandbox-unreal/docs/USAGE.md

 - Click the notebook title in the left sidebar
 - Enter a new name

-Notes:
-- Future autosaves will go to the new name
-- The original notebook file is not deleted
+- Future autosaves will go to the new name ( original notebook file is not deleted )

 # Managing Cells